-Its freezer collection includes several integrated column freezers, available in 242L, 368L and 477L capacities, which can be paired with other column refrigerators or used as extra freezer space.
-Each panel ready Series 9 model features ActiveSmart technology, which is said to keep food fresher for longer by storing items at a consistent and supposedly ideal temperature.
+Its freezer collection includes several integrated column freezers and freestanding freezers, available in various capacities ranging from 242L, up to 477L.
+Integrated column freezers can be paired with other column refrigerators or used as extra freezer space.
+Each panel Series 9 model features ActiveSmart technology, which is said to keep food fresher for longer by storing items at a consistent and supposedly ideal temperature.
 There’s also the Variable Temperature Zone, allowing you to switch one of the compartments to Freeze, Soft Freeze or Deep Freeze.
-Some products from the Fisher & Paykel range include:

 Westinghouse has fed Aussies with a variety of kitchen appliances for nearly 60 years.
 The brand’s aim is to keep families stocked up with practical, long-lasting products, including everything from ovens, microwaves and cooktops to fridges and freestanding dishwashers.

 The brand offers both chest freezers as well as upright freezers for those looking to create a pigeon pair with a vertical fridge.
 This includes models with capacities as small as 175L to as large as 700L.
 Many Westinghouse freezers are frost-free and feature full-width freezer baskets and electronic temperature controls.
-Some models from the Westinghouse range include:

-The amount of space inside a freezer is considered the next most important aspect to consider for shoppers (24%), with the need for extra freezer space (32%) topping the list of reasons consumers purchase a new model.
-This is despite the fact that the majority of people we surveyed also use the freezer section in their refrigerator (56%).
+The amount of space inside a freezer is considered the next most important aspect to consider for shoppers (22%), with the need for extra freezer space (26%) topping the list of reasons consumers purchase a new model.
+This is despite the fact that the majority of people we surveyed also use the freezer section in their refrigerator (40%).

-This report was written by Canstar Blue’s home & lifestyle journalist, Tahnee-Jae Lopez-Vito.
-She’s an expert on household appliances, grooming products and all things grocery and shopping.
-In addition to translating our expert research into consumer-friendly ratings reports, Tahnee spends her time helping consumers make better-informed purchase decisions on all manner of consumer goods and services, while highlighting the best deals and anything you need to be aware of.
+This report was written by Canstar Blue’s Home & Lifestyle Content Lead, Megan Birot.
+She’s an expert on household appliances, health & beauty products, as well as all things grocery and shopping.
+When she’s not writing up our research-based ratings reports, Megan spends her time helping consumers make better purchase decisions, whether it’s at the supermarket, other retailers, or online, highlighting the best deals and flagging anything you need to be aware of.

 Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
-The outcomes reported are the results from customers within the survey group who have purchased and used a new freezer (excluding combined fridge freezers) in the last three years – in this case, 386 people.
+The outcomes reported are the results from customers within the survey group who have purchased and used a new freezer (excluding combined fridge freezers) in the last three years – in this case, 318 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.